Casper vs. AAMC PREview: What Every Premed Should Know

 AAMC’s PREview exam covers a broader range of personality traits and skills, including commitment to growth, human behavior, quantitative reasoning, and scientific inquiry.
 The scenarios you encounter on the test will have a broader range of circumstances and will require test-takers to apply interdisciplinary thinking.

 Although PREview expects many more schools to adopt its new situational judgment test, so far, only a handful have required it.
-As of February 2026, 10 schools require a PREview test, and another 18 recommend students take it.
+As of May 2026, 14 schools require a PREview test, and another 16 recommend it.

 View the full list of required and recommended PREview schools in 2026.

-In comparison, Casper is currently required by 27 medical schools and a handful of residency programs.
+In comparison, Casper is currently required by 33 medical schools.

 View a full list of schools participating in Casper in 2026.